 Citing the Sun, Labour opponents of AV claim to have demonstrated that the introduction of AV will cost £250 million – including £13om on counting machines – when these machines are not needed, as the long Australian experience demonstrates.
 Moreover, as Channel 4’s FactCheck pointed out,

 “no one – not the Treasury, not the Cabinet Office and not the Electoral Commission – is seriously thinking about bringing in electronic voting.
 So the main claim of the No to AV camp, that voting machines will add an extra £130m to the bill for an AV election, still looks decidedly dodgy.”

 Nevertheless, even if the overall figure were accurate, it would certainly be justified, even in an era of austerity.
 After all, the gradual expansion of voting rights has made the electoral process more expensive to run but who would oppose this development on grounds of cost.

 Given that symbols matter, they consistently link (the now much less popular) Nick Clegg and the Liberal Democrats with AV but fail to acknowledge that they themselves have de facto joined forces with David Cameron, George Osborne and the Murdoch-owned Sun in support of the current electoral system.

 Despite notable exceptions including Ed Miliband, the small groups that run the two main political parties do not want power to be dispersed.
 Rather, they want it to remain concentrated in a handful of people.
 AV can help ordinary citizens shape political outcomes to a much greater extent than the current system would ever allow them to do.
 This is why it is a step in the right direction.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.